In this post I will show how to disassemble a HP Pavilion dv7t-3000 series notebook.

 Start removing the motherboard as it shown on the picture.

-Remove the motherboard from the notebook.
+Remove the motherboard from the bottom case.

 The cooling module (heatsink and fan) can be accessed on the other side of the motherboard.